 The first attack is against children’s plush toys manufactured by Spiral Toys.
 These Bluetooth enabled stuffed animals are the latest devices to enter the IoT craze and suffer from a variety of Bluetooth security flaws, and unfortunately an insecure public MongoDB instance.
 Last week it was disclosed that 800,000 users accounts, children’s voice mail clips, passwords, and personally identifiable information was leaked due to poor security practices.
 The company allegedly has been slow to respond, including filing reports under California’s Data Breach laws.
 One can only conclude they do not care, do not have the expertise to respond, or do not believe it is a problem.
 Whatever the reason, an insecure MongoDB used to support their product resulted in a substantial and frightening data breach against a children’s toy.
 This is not the first toys to have been targeted.
 Remember V-Tech in November 2015?

 The second attack is characteristic of the breaches we see weekly in the news.
 However, it is the biggest breach to date in 2017.
 80,000 individuals were exposed due to a misconfigured MongoDB exposed on the Internet at Emory Healthcare.
 Last week, Emory Health reported to the Department of Health and Human Services details of the breach but the initial instance occurred at the end of 2016.
 In addition, as convoluted as it may sound, an extortion attempt was targeted at Emory but no data was wiped.
 Emory refused to pay the ransom and they were able to secure the database before any other threats emerged.
 This is very important since the data compromised included names, birthdates, contact information, and most importantly, internal medical records, appointments, and medical study information.
 If the latter was wiped or encrypted what would be the results to patient health?
 Could there have been a loss of life due to the unavailability of medical records?
 These are questions we cannot answer but emphasize the sinister nature of these threats and how an unsecure database could cause extreme havoc.

 When there are tens of thousands of these instances known to be at risk on the Internet, organizations must be vigilant in verifying that their instance is not one of them.
 If you are unsure of your own risks, conduct a cloud based vulnerability assessment or web application scan that can determine if you have a publicly exposed MongoDB at risk.
 Next, secure privileged accounts for MongoDB databases.
 Basic password configuration problems are what caused the initial problems we are now reading about daily.
 Be sure to contact us for a strategy session on securing your databases and critical data from data breach risks.

-Morey J. Haber, Chief Technology Officer and Chief Information Security Officer at BeyondTrust
+Morey J. Haber, Chief Security Officer, BeyondTrust

-Morey J. Haber is Chief Technology Officer and Chief Information Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored four Apress books: Privileged Attack Vectors (2 Editions), Asset Attack Vectors, and Identity Attack Vectors.
-In 2018, Bomgar acquired BeyondTrust and retained the BeyondTrust name.
-He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition.
-Morey currently oversees BeyondTrust strategy for privileged access management and remote access solutions.
-In 2004, he joined eEye as Director of Security Engineering and was responsible for strategic business discussions and vulnerability management architectures in Fortune 500 clients.
-Prior to eEye, he was Development Manager for Computer Associates, Inc. (CA), responsible for new product beta cycles and named customer accounts.
-He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
+Morey J. Haber is the Chief Security Officer at BeyondTrust.
+He has more than 25 years of IT industry experience and has authored three books: Privileged Attack Vectors, Asset Attack Vectors, and Identity Attack Vectors.
+He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
+Morey currently oversees BeyondTrust security and governance for corporate and cloud based solutions and regularly consults for global periodicals and media.
+He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
+Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
 He earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.